 Related agreements and comparisons

-- Slightly more specific concept of insolvency: firstly, in limb 4 (insolvency proceedings) a new limb (A) has been included to cover action taken by an entity-specific regulator or supervisor (as opposed to a common or garden insolvency proceeding): If initiated by a regulator, the game’s up as soon as the action is taken.
-If initiated by a random, the action must have resulted in a winding-up order, or at least not have been discharged in 15 (not 30) days.
+First, the 2002 ISDA has a slightly more specific concept of “insolvency”.
+In limb 4 (insolvency proceedings) a new limb has been included to cover action taken by an entity-specific regulator or supervisor (as opposed to a common or garden insolvency proceeding): If initiated by a regulator, the game’s up as soon as the action is taken.
+If initiated by a random creditor, the action must have resulted in a winding-up order, or at least not have been discharged in 15 (not 30) days.

 Regional bankruptcy variations